-Who’s Who in the Kitchen (1963 Politician/Celeb Edition)
+Who’s Who in the Kitchen Cookbook (1960s Washington D. C. Annotation font)

-This version is an edited and annotated “gift” edition of what was a million seller sold in hotels and tourist sites all over Washington D. C. and up and down the east coast, to tourists visiting Washington in the 1960s.
+This version is an edited and annotated “gift” edition of what was a million seller sld in hotels and tourist sites all over Washington D. C. and up and down the east coast, to tourists visiting Washington in the 1960s.
+And what tourist wouldn’t?
+The recipes were fascinating, simple.

 “While I don’t know of any anecdote relative to the above recipe, I can say that it was passed on to me by my husband’s mother, Mrs. Eleanor Roosevelt, who said that it was a favorite with her husband and children and was served very often.
 I trust it will make an interesting addition to your collection.”